Mehdilat/Mehdilat/README.md

-# Welcome to Mehdi's Research Hub
+# Welcome to Mahdi's GitHub

-Hello, I'm Mehdi!
+Hello, I'm Mahdi!
 I'm a dedicated researcher and enthusiast in the fields of machine learning and computer vision, currently working at CNRS (Centre National de la Recherche Scientifique).
 This GitHub page serves as a showcase of my projects, experiences, and ongoing explorations in these fascinating domains.

 ## About Me